wazuh/wazuh-documentation/source/cloud-service/your-environment/configure-email.rst

 Configure email alerts
 ======================

-Configure the email settings to send alerts or reports by email through the Wazuh app:
+Configure the email settings to send alerts or reports by email through the environment's WUI:

 • Select **Management** tab.
 Click on the **Configuration** button.
 Click on the **Edit configuration** option.